Lidice: Culture

 An art gallery, which displays permanent and temporary exhibitions, is in the new village 500 m from the museum.
 The annual children's art competition attracts entries from around the world.

+Sights

+The most important monument is the Lidice Memorial.
+It was built in 1946–1962 by a collective of architects led by František Marek.
+It is an architecturally modified landscape in the area of the original village of Lidice with the fragments of burnt buildings, a gloriette, several monuments, a cemetery and the Rose Garden.
+In the eastern part of the memorial is a building that houses a museum.
+The area is protected as a national cultural monument.

 In culture

-In 1942, poet Edna St. Vincent Millay published "The Murder of Lidice," a dramatic poem commissioned by the Writers' War Board in the United States.
+In 1942, poet Edna St. Vincent Millay published The Murder of Lidice, a dramatic poem commissioned by the Writers' War Board in the United States.